Periodic monopoles and difference modules: Mini-holomorphic bundles

 We obtain the unitary connection $\nabla_h$ and the anti-self-adjoint section $\phi_h$ of $\End(E)\otimes(T_SM\otimes\cnum)^{\lor}$:

 They are called the Chern connection and the Higgs field.
-Note that the construction of the Chern connection and the Higgs field depend on the choice of the splitting.

-\begin{rem} If $M$ is equipped with a Riemannian metric, the orthogonal complement of $T_SM$ in $TM$ is naturally isomorphic to $T_QM$.
-Hence, we obtain the splitting, which we shall use without mention.
+Note that the construction of the Chern connection and the Higgs field depend on the choice of the splitting $T_QM\lrarr TM$. \begin{rem} If $M$ is equipped with a Riemannian metric, the orthogonal complement of $T_SM$ in $TM$ is naturally isomorphic to $T_QM$.
+Hence, we obtain a splitting, which we shall use without mention.
 Moreover, by the Riemannian metric, $T_SM$ is identified with the product bundle $\real\times M$.
 Hence, we regard $\phi_h$ as an anti-Hermitian section of $\End(E)$.

 \end{rem}